HenrikJoreteg/human-javascript/ch13 - caveats.md

 Inevitably with single page apps you have to deal with issues of bad connectivity, or issues of stale data and/or expired sessions.

-If we're using RESTful JSON APIs we'll be making requests throughout the applications lifecycle.
+If we're using RESTful JSON APIs we'll be making requests throughout the application's lifecycle.
 One approach is to stub out a global error handler for all Ajax requests. jQuery makes this fairly simple: [http://api.jquery.com/ajaxError](http://api.jquery.com/ajaxError).
-Often as part of an application'a main view, I'll register a handler for global Ajax errors that pops up a dialog to show an appropriate message.
+Often as part of an application's main view, I'll register a handler for global Ajax errors that pops up a dialog to show an appropriate message.